 Where Are Grant Abens, Tommy Wiita, and Kourtney Lofgren Now?

 Tommy Wiita stated on the show that he never told his parents about what happened.
 Later on, he said that he chose to spoke out in hopes of helping other victims in a similar situation.
 Tommy graduated with a Mass Media and Journalism degree from Minnesota State University – Mankato in 2017.
-He worked as a Sports Editor at the MSU-Reporter before.
-Since January 2018, he has been with 5 Eyewitness News and holds the position of Digital Media Producer/Journalist.
-He seems to be living in Minneapolis, Minnesota.
+He is currently working as a jounralist in Minneapolis, Minnesota.